Tracy Bankier Counselling and Psychotherapy BSc (Hons) MBACP

 Seeking support through counselling for the first time can be daunting.
 You might be wondering what will I talk about, you might be afraid you have nothing to talk about.
 You might also be thinking why would I tell a stranger things I have not told anyone else.

-I feel passionately about breaking the taboo around infant death and supporting families after baby/child loss and through subsequent pregnancies.
 I can be there to listen and help you to explore difficulties, painful experiences and find your new normal in a safe space that is confidential, respectful, empathic, non-judgemental.

 Our initial meeting is an opportunity for you to discuss what brings you to counselling and for me to explain how I work.
 I offer short and long term therapy to suit your needs.